MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 ## Nested resiliency volumes

 Nested resiliency only applies to two-server clusters running Azure Stack HCI or Windows Server 2022 or Windows Server 2019; you can't use nested resiliency if your cluster has three or more servers, or if your cluster runs Windows Server 2016.
 Nested resiliency enables a two-server cluster to withstand multiple hardware failures at the same time without loss of storage availability, allowing users, apps, and virtual machines to continue to run without disruption.
-To learn more, see [Nested Resiliency for Storage Spaces Direct](../concepts/nested-resiliency.md) and [Plan volumes: choosing the resiliency type](../concepts/plan-volumes.md#choosing-the-resiliency-type).
+For more information, see [Nested Resiliency for Storage Spaces Direct](../concepts/nested-resiliency.md) and [Plan volumes: choosing the resiliency type](../concepts/plan-volumes.md#choosing-the-resiliency-type).

 [!INCLUDE [Create nested resiliency volumes](../../includes/create-volumes-with-nested-resiliency.md)]